 When comparing Loggly vs Cloudlytics, the Slant community recommends Loggly for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Loggly is ranked 6th while Cloudlytics is ranked 18th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Loggly is ranked 6th while Cloudlytics is ranked 17th.
 The most important reason people chose Loggly is:

 Ranked in these QuestionsQuestion Ranking

 You only have to set up a HTTP JSON input and there are community examples to guide you.

 Raw text, syslogs, and JSON can be fed to Loggly.

 Pro Traffic analysis is provided using CloudFront logs

 CloudFront analytics allows tracking what content is accessed and organize requests based on origin, amount, data transfered, OS/device/browser used, time, etc.